 Nova is a quilter and quilt historian who began quilting in 1980.
 Teaching since 2003, she has developed a reputation for engaging students in active learning and giving individual attention to her students as she travels and teaches nationally.
 Her students have often referred to her as a "Master Teacher", "The Featherweight Guru", and "The Queen of Featherweights".

 The relaxed style which draws her audiences into the presentation has made Nova a popular speaker with civic groups as well as quilt guilds.
 Nova has served on the faculty of the International Quilt Festival in Houston, Texas multiple years.
-She has been selected as part of the Kansas City Regional Quilt Festival for two consecutive terms, has been engaged by Texas A&M University as a guest lecturer, and selected as the featured teacher for a special event at the International Quilt Study Center in Lincoln, NE.
+She has been selected as part of the Kansas City Regional Quilt Festival for three consecutive terms, has been engaged by Texas A&M University as a guest lecturer, and selected as the featured teacher for a special event at the International Quilt Study Center in Lincoln, NE.